 Wonderland Park Residence

-The house utilizes sustainable technologies including; a solar photovoltaic system along with a grey water system for landscape irrigation, caesarstone countertops and formaldehyde-free MDF kitchen and bath cabinetry.
+The house utilizes sustainable technologies including sustainably harvested Red Cedar cladding, a solar photovoltaic system, a greywater system for landscape irrigation, native and drought-tolerant landscaping, Caesarstone countertops, and formaldehyde-free MDF kitchen and bath cabinetry.

-Awards: Los Angeles Business Council Architectural Awards, Housing Award (2018); Gold Nugget Award, Best Renovated and Restored Home (2017)
+2018 Los Angeles Business Council Architectural Awards, Housing Award